kenichi-ando/quip-api-java/README.md

 Quip Automation API Client for Java
 ===================================

 This is a java client library to use [Quip Automation API](https://salesforce.quip.com/dev/automation/documentation).
+You need to get a personal access token from [here](https://quip.com/api/personal-token) and set it by QuipClient#setAccessToken before calling API.

 ## Code Example